-Somewhere in Ely is an outdoor arts project that was launched in the city earlier this year with the support of Babylon Arts, Ely Markets and Ely College.
+Somewhere in Ely is an arts project that was launched in the city earlier this year with the support of Babylon Arts, Ely Markets and Ely College.
 Artists, makers and creators from across the country were invited to propose ideas for fun and unexpected things to happen in the city.
 There were over 70 proposals offering performances, sculpture, installations, activities and events.
-It was the job of Ely residents to vote on the final five shortlisted artists.
-The two artists with the highest number of votes have been awarded commissions to share in Ely during October half term.
+There were 3 commissions of £1,800 available, 2 of which were chosen by Ely residents through a public vote.

-We received over 70 submissions from a whole range of creative people, who wanted to make something fun and interesting happen in our City.
-In May 2020 the project steering group shortlisted 5 proposals who would then pitch their ideas for local residents to choose.
+We received over 70 proposals from a whole range of creative people, who wanted to make something fun and interesting happen in our City.
+In May 2020 the project steering group shortlisted 5 proposals who then pitched their ideas for local residents to choose.
 Each of the 5 artists made a 2-minute film to explain their idea.
-People who live and work in Ely were then be invited to look at the film pitches and vote for the two ideas they would most like to see happen.
+People who live and work in Ely were invited to look at the films and vote for the ideas they would most like to see happen.
 You can see the short videos here on the Babylon Arts YouTube channel.
-(Please note public voting is now closed).

-The two artist proposals with the highest votes have been awarded a £1800 commission to share their work in Ely in October 2020.
-The winning two artists chosen by the public are Louise Beale and Mike Hartley.
+The two artist proposals with the highest votes were awarded a £1800 commission to develop and share their work in Ely.
+In July 2020 we announced the two artists who won the public vote: Louise Beale and Mike Hartley.

 You can follow the project on Instagram here.